 Tom Joyes is the general manager of the Barrowlands and has been for almost 35 years.
 He is staunchly passionate to retain the building's history and heritage, which has resulted in a venue with a unique character and spirit.
 It’s been said that bands love to play here, and it’s definitely one for the bucket list if you haven’t been before.

 Here, Tom shares 6 things that you might not know about the Barrowlands, shining a light on some of the building's historic hidden gems and stories.

 1. The original Barrowland Ballroom looked like this

 Credit: Glasgow City Council, Libraries Information and Learning

 A little different to today’s glowing facade, the Barrowland Ballroom looked like this when it first opened in 1934 by Margaret McIver.
 Margaret also pioneered the nearby Barras Market with her husband James, which remarkably will be 100 years old in 2021.
-The original two-storey building was tragically destroyed by a fire in 1958.
-But just a couple of years later, the Barrowlands was lovingly rebuilt and reopened on Christmas Eve 1960, and today, the business still remains under the ownership of the McIver family.
+The original 2-storey building was tragically destroyed by a fire in 1958.
+A couple of years later, the Barrowlands was lovingly rebuilt and reopened on Christmas Eve 1960, and today, the business still remains under the ownership of the McIver family.

 2. Ever spotted the cartwheel on the ceiling?